Steaming is one of the most healthful ways to cook vegetables to retain all the nutrients. Create a healthy meal in minutes by steaming vegetables.

 Restorative ingredients and recipes guided by traditional wisdom & modern practices that help enhance your natural healing, detoxification & elimination process.

 High fibre foods are an important part of a healthy digestive system.
 Whole grains, fruits, vegetables, nuts and seeds are high in fibre.

 Recipes have ingredients with anti-inflammatory nutrients and avoid common inflammatory foods like sugar, gluten, dairy and processed food.
 A whole food diet rich in anti-inflammatory foods can help relieve symptoms of inflammation within the body.
 Inflammation is at the root of most disease = dis-ease.

 Recipes are oil-free and have no added oils as ingredients or for cooking with.
 An oil-free diet can be beneficial for some cardiovascular diseases.

 WASH, cut ½, scoop out seeds, peel + dice 5cm / 2″ cubes – see Knife Skills photo gallery above.

 SAUCEPAN ADD water 5cm / 2″ bring to a boil, lid on.

 STEAMER BASKET place cubed veg.
 Use stainless steel or bamboo steamer, never plastic.

 PLACE steamer basket over boiling water, lid on.
 Water level should be below steamer basket.

-REMOVE steamer basket.
+REMOVE the steamer basket.
 If you leave it sit over water or the lid on, it will keep cooking = overcook.